Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-To evaluate the performance and the exactness of our implementation we present the following figures.
-In Fig. \ref{fig:frameTightness} we investigate the numerical tightness of the frame.
-The figure shows the difference between the square sum of the shearlets and 1, i.e.,
+To evaluate the performance and the exactness of our implementation we present the following figures: In Figure~\ref{fig:frameTightness} we investigate the numerical tightness of the frame.
+The figure shows the difference between the square sum of the shearlets and $1$, i.e.,

-The biggest deviation is about $8\cdot 10^{-15}$ which is $40$ times the machine precision.
-The second figure Fig. \ref{fig:transformExactness} shows the difference between the original image and the back transformed image of a random image, i.e., the exactness of the forward and backwards transform.
+The largest deviation is about $8\cdot 10^{-15}$ which is $40$ times the machine precision.
+Figure~\ref{fig:transformExactness} shows the difference between a random image and after transform and inverse transform, i.e., the exactness of the forward and backwards transform.
 Here the biggest difference is about $2\cdot 10^{-15}$ or approximately 10 times the machine precision.
-Surprisingly this is even better than the tightness of the used frame.
+Surprisingly, this is even better than the tightness of the used frame.

-Next we want to compare the speed of our implementation for different image sizes $N\times N$ for $N=2^i$ with $i=5,\ldots,10$.
-In the first run all the spectra are computed, thus, this run takes significantly longer than the second and all following runs.
-The different run times are shown in Fig. \ref{fig:time} with logarithmic scale.
-To get reasonable results we take the average time over 5 ``first'' runs (with deleting the cache, solid line) and 5 ``second runs'' (dashed line).
-The dotted line shows the time needed for the inverse shearlet transform.
-Since no spectra have to be computed here the time is approximately the same as for the second runs of the transform self.

-We compare the runtimes with \emph{ShearLab}\footnote{http://www.shearlab.org}, the only so far publicly available shearlet implementation.
-The dash-dotted line in Fig. \ref{fig:time} shows that ShearLab is slightly slower then our implementation (in the first run).
-Observe that no time could be measured for $N=1024$ with ShearLab.
-In our implementation it is possible to compute the shearlet transform for arbitrary image sizes, whereas in ShearLab the transform is only possible for given image sizes.

-All tests were performed on an Intel i7 870 (Quad Core, each 2.93 GHz) with 8 GB RAM on Ubuntu 10.04 with \textsc{Matlab} R2011b (64-bit).
+Most of the computation time is needed to precompute the spectra.
+Having the spectra the transform and the inverse can be computed efficiently.
+The running time of all mentioned implementations including ours is comparable but depends strongly on the used frequency tiling and thus of the oversampling factor.